quality-liquid/cupid_code/Dev/README.md

 Run `poetry install` in the Dev directory to make sure the poetry.lock file exists/is up to date.

+Run `npm install` in the client directory to make sure current npm packages are installed

+from the Dev directory run `./setup.sh` to set up all of the necessary things for shell script setup

+Then, run './start.sh' to start up the vue router and the django servers.

 ------
 ### Django